leihui6/LRBO/readme.md

-# Look at Robot Base Once: Hand-Eye Calibration with Point Clouds of Robot Base Leveraging Learning-Based 3D Vision
+# Look at Robot Base Once: Hand-Eye Calibration

-Welcome to our project: Look at Robot Base (**LRBO**): A Hand-eye Calibration using 3D Vision
+Welcome to our project: Look at Robot Base (**LRBO**): Hand-eye Calibration

 Our proposed method has **THREE** features: